atomashevic/copilot-cli-fish/README.md

 # Setup GitHub Copilot CLI for fish shell

-[Copilot for CLI](https://githubnext.com/projects/copilot-cli) integrates Copilot into your CLi.
+[Copilot for CLI](https://githubnext.com/projects/copilot-cli) integrates Copilot into your shell.

 If have access to this feature, few steps are needed to activate Copilot in your shell.
 [Official instructions](https://www.npmjs.com/package/@githubnext/github-copilot-cli#alias-convenience-commands) support zsh and bash shells, but with few changes the aliases for Copilot CLI can be integrated into fish.